 ‘It’s beautiful, bial, and so warm!’

-Grinda rubbed her arms up and down the sleeves of her brinta.
-It was a long-sleeved tunic with fleece on the inside and tanned hide on the outside.
+Grinda rubbed her arms up and down the sleeves of her brinta: a long-sleeved tunic made of tanned hide with fleece on the inside.
 It was big enough that it stretched over her belly and had plenty of room for growth.
 It felt so good against her skin.
 She smoothed her hands down the legs of her new britches.
 They were made the same way.
-She had never been so warm.
+She’d never been so warm.

 ‘Of course, biala,’ Mock kissed her on the lips, ‘only the best for you.
 I’m only sorry it took so long.’

-She shook her head, unable to believe he made something so wonderful.
-They were made from the hide of a strange ram that wandered the forests.
-He had caught one, killed it and carefully skinned it, then spent the last several days sewing in the fleece and tanning the hide.
+She shook her head, unable to believe he could make something so wonderful.
+It was made from the hide of a strange ram that wandered the forests.
+He’d caught one, killed it and carefully skinned it, then spent the last several days sewing in the fleece and tanning the hide.
 She wrapped her arms around herself.
 He had put so much love and care into it, it almost felt like she was carrying him along with her, as though the brinta was his arms wrapped lovingly around her.
 She pressed her nose to the material and took a breath.
-It almost smelt like him.
+It almost smelled like him.

 Meanwhile, Mock still wore only his kinta.
 He didn’t seem to feel the cold.
 It was strange.
 Not that Grinda minded.
 There was nothing she liked better than raking her eyes down his strong, hard body.
 Seemingly of their own will, her eyes dropped to his navel, where she followed his trail of hair down to the top of his kinta.